 This project involves two buildings.
 The first is Bishop Hall, a six-floor dormitory built in 1967, which was renovated to accommodate classrooms and offices in the early 1980s, where the majority of the programs to be housed in the Center for Virtual Learning are currently located.
-The condition and challenges of this building are described below and in the response to #5 (page 7) provided.
+The condition and challenges of this building are described below and in the response provided to #5 (page 7).
 Given the poor condition, construction, and ongoing maintenance challenges, this building will be razed.
 The second is Vandercook Hall, an outdated low-rise residence hall.
-Because this is adjacent to the library and in the core academic area of the University, the renovation and expansion of this building is ideal and outlined in the University's master plan.
+Because this is adjacent to the library and in the core academic area of the University, the location of this current building is ideal for the new facility and is outlined in the University's master plan.